hasanmoudud/geocompr/main.md

 The work on the "Map" class representation was nevertheless important since it directly fed into **sp** prior to its publication on CRAN.

 In 2003, @hornik_approaches_2003 published an extended review of spatial packages.
-Around this time the development of R's spatial capabilities increasingly supported interfaces to external libraries, especially to GDAL and PROJ.4.
+Around this time the development of R's spatial capabilities increasingly supported interfaces to external libraries, especially to GDAL and PROJ.
 These interfaces facilitated geographic data I/O (meaning input output and covered in chapter \@ref(read-write)) and CRS transformations, respectively.
 @hornik_approaches_2003 proposed a spatial data class system, including support for points, lines, polygons and grids based on GDAL's support for a wide range of spatial data formats.
 All these ideas contributed to the packages **rgdal** and **sp**, which became the foundational packages for spatial data analysis with R [@bivand_applied_2013].

 **rgdal** provided GDAL bindings for R which greatly extended R's spatial capabilities in terms of access to previously unavailable spatial data formats.
 Initially, Tim Keitt released it in 2003 with support for raster drivers.
-But soon, **rgdal** also enabled storing information about coordinate reference system (building on top of the PROJ.4 library), allowed map projections, datum transformations and OGR vector reading.
+But soon, **rgdal** also enabled storing information about coordinate reference system (building on top of the PROJ library), allowed map projections, datum transformations and OGR vector reading.
 Many of these additional capabilities were thanks to Barry Rowlingson who folded them into the **rgdal** codebase in March 2006.^[A presentation at the 2003 DSC conference in Vienna gives the background as he saw it then [@rowlingson_rasp:_2003]; see also his announcement of the **Rmap** package on [R-help](https://stat.ethz.ch/pipermail/r-help/2003-January/028413.html) in early 2003.]

 **sp**, released in 2005, overcame R's inability to distinguish spatial and non-spatial objects [@pebesma_classes_2005].